Concept | Usage of Dataiku APIs outside of Dataiku#

 Follow the documentation#

-The Developer Guide takes you through the steps for using the Python clients of the Dataiku APIs outside DSS.
+The Developer Guide takes you through the steps for using the Python client.
 The additional notes provided here will talk you through some of the steps described in the documentation.

 Note